nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Deleting a task while all task are being shown
    1. Prerequisites: List all tasks using the `listt` command.
 At least 1 task in the list.
    2. Test case: `deletet 1`<br>
       Expected: First task is deleted from the list.
-Details of the deleted task shown in the status message.
+Details of the deleted task shown in the feedback message.
    3. Test case: `deletet 0`<br>
       Expected: No task is deleted.
-Error details shown in the status message.
+Error details shown in the feedback message.
    4. Other incorrect delete task commands to try: `deletet`, `deletet x` (where x is larger than the largest index in displayed task list). <br>
       Expected: Similar to previous.